dltj/dltj-blog/content/2024-06-21-ils-without-patron-data-folio.md

 ## New Fee-Fine Module
 {: #feefine-module}
-Like the FOLIO email notification module, there is a {% include robustlink.html href="https://s3.amazonaws.com/foliodocs/api/mod-feesfines/r/feefines.html" versionurl="https://web.archive.org/web/20240621223053/https://s3.amazonaws.com/foliodocs/api/mod-feesfines/r/feefines.html" versiondate="2024-06-21" title="Feefines version v1 | FOLIO API" anchor="single point" %} that FILP will need to override to send fee/fine information to an external agent.
+Like the FOLIO email notification module, there is a {{ robustlink(href="https://s3.amazonaws.com/foliodocs/api/mod-feesfines/r/feefines.html", versionurl="https://web.archive.org/web/20240621223053/https://s3.amazonaws.com/foliodocs/api/mod-feesfines/r/feefines.html", versiondate="2024-06-21", title="Feefines version v1 | FOLIO API", anchor="single point") }} that FILP will need to override to send fee/fine information to an external agent.
 Also, similar to the email module, the IT group running the IdP will need an IdP Pairwise Billing Service.
 When that service is given a pairwise-id, a charge/credit amount, and a message, it will post a transaction against the patron's organization account.
 FOLIO's existing fee-fines module has a POST method to create a new fee and a PUT method to modify an existing fee.